U.S. urges China, Japan to cool anger in islands dispute

 Panetta's remarks came during a weeklong trip to Asia that includes stops in Beijing and Qingdao, home of the Chinese navy's North Sea fleet.

-The U.S. Defence secretary, who arrived in China late on Monday, will meet with Chinese Defence Minister Liang Guanglie and Vice President Xi Jinping, who is due to take over as president next spring.
+The U.S. defense secretary, who arrived in China late on Monday, will meet with Chinese Defense Minister Liang Guanglie and Vice President Xi Jinping, who is due to take over as president next spring.

-Panetta's visit is aimed at developing a closer military relationship with China while also working to deepen U.S. Defence ties with its long-time treaty allies as part of a shift in U.S. strategic focus to the Asia-Pacific region.
+Panetta's visit is aimed at developing a closer military relationship with China while also working to deepen U.S. defense ties with its longtime treaty allies as part of a shift in U.S. strategic focus to the Asia-Pacific region.

-As part of that effort, Panetta and Japanese Defence Minister Satoshi Morimoto announced on Monday the two countries have agreed to locate a second missile Defence radar system on Japanese territory to protect against a growing North Korean ballistic missile threat.
+As part of that effort, Panetta and Japanese Defense Minister Satoshi Morimoto announced on Monday the two countries have agreed to locate a second missile defense radar system on Japanese territory to protect against a growing North Korean ballistic missile threat.

 "(The radar) will enhance the alliance's ability to defend Japan, our forward deployed forces and the U.S. homeland from a ballistic missile threat posed by North Korea," Panetta said.

-"More is better," a U.S. Defence official, speaking on condition of anonymity, said in explaining the decision.
+"More is better," a U.S. defense official, speaking on condition of anonymity, said in explaining the decision.

 "This deployment will be a force multiplier for the United States and our allies," the official added, saying it would enable the United States to spread out its ships to better track the missile threat.